danyboy666/NES-Famicom-documentation/README.md

 ![20250901_180043](https://github.com/user-attachments/assets/0b91dcae-13fb-492c-af7b-f610674f0296)

+AV Famicom audio rebalance mod with an 74UCH04

 this demo is with an 74UCH04.
 I've changed the 20k and 12k resistors for 10k and 5.6k. feedback resistor at 47k. https://youtu.be/IyiM1r6P4y0